What Happens After Rehab?

 A good therapist recognizes an addiction is not just a chemical dependence.
 It is often based on a lifestyle that may include stress and other triggers that lead to drug abuse.
 Therapies like cognitive behavioral therapy helps the recovering addict understand their underlying issues and address their addiction holistically.
 Individuals work with therapists to uncover distressing withdrawal symptoms or behaviors.
 Individual counseling serves a similar purpose, allowing patients to delve deep and uncover why they have certain emotions, or use substances to cope.
 This is powerful, as patients are connecting with different treatment methods.
 Exercises like mediation and biofeedback encourage patients to tune in and relax, while acting as a therapeutic outlet.

 To promote accountability, it is important to have regular check-ups with a mental health professional.
 This ensures you are making progress and staying on course.
-Check-ups can be as infrequent as four times a year and involve a medical professional conducting exams to check vital signs.
+Check-ups can be as infrequent as 4 times a year and involve a medical professional conducting exams to check vital signs.
 Since individuals have exposed themselves to harmful substance, they can develop side effects such as wounds, breathing and heart problems; sleeping problems; weight loss or weight gain and muscle twitching.
 Ensuring you are healthy is a start to maintaining a healthy lifestyle.

 Get Help During COVID-19